fermyon/developer/content/spin/sqlite-api-guide.md

 spin up --sqlite "CREATE TABLE IF NOT EXISTS todos (id INTEGER PRIMARY KEY AUTOINCREMENT, description TEXT NOT NULL, due TEXT NOT NULL)"
 ```

-You can provide the `--sqlite` flag more than once; Spin runs the statements in the order you provide them.
+You can provide the `--sqlite` flag more than once; Spin runs the statements (or files) in the order you provide them, and waits for each to complete before running the next.

+> It's also possible to create tables from your Wasm components using the usual `execute` function.
+That can end up mingling your "hot path" application logic with database maintenance code; decide which approach is best based on your application's needs.

 ## Custom SQLite Databases